534014913/scapy-eobi-eti/README.md

 A generic framework on top of scapy for parsing/generation data from eobi/eti

 ## current point
+[ ] MessageFlows is not considered for now

 ## Python naming convention
 https://stackoverflow.com/questions/159720/what-is-the-naming-convention-in-python-for-variable-and-function-names